 Relationship between MO2 and O2

-A slight decrease in Pcrit of M. menidia offspring was observed over time in across experiments and treatments.
+A slight decrease in Pcrit of M. menidia offspring was observed over time across experiments and treatments.
 A substantial proportion of embryos displayed a steady decline in MO2 as oxygen decreased such that no breakpoint could be identified at which a relatively oxygen-independent portion of the data shifted to become oxygen-dependent.
 In these cases, Pcrit could not be estimated and embryos appeared to be oxyconformers regardless of ambient O2 levels.
 In Experiment 1 this phenomenon occurred similarly across CO2 treatments, with 40% of ambient embryos, 22.2% of moderate pCO2 embryos, and 33.3% of high pCO2 embryos displaying it.
 In contrast, embryos from Experiment 2 showed this pattern more in elevated pCO2, with 8.3% of moderate pCO2 and 71.4% of high pCO2 embryos showing the pattern and no embryos showing this in ambient pCO2.

 The pCO2 significantly affected larval Pcrit at 2dph in Experiment 1 (Figure 3B; ANOVA, p=0.049, F2,20=3.53).
 The Pcrit in high pCO2 treated larvae was significantly lower than that in ambient pCO2 (Tukey test, p=0.04), while the moderate pCO2 level was not significantly different from either of the other levels (Tukey test, p>0.05).
 However, no similar effect was detected in Experiment 2 (ANOVA, p>0.05).
 There were no significant effects of pCO2 on Pcrit at the embryo stage in either experiment (Figure 3A, ANOVA, p>0.05) or at 5 dph in Experiment 1 (Figure 3C, ANOVA, p>0.05).
 There was a slight, but not significant, decrease in Pcrit with elevated pCO2 in 5dph larvae from Experiment 2 (Figure 3C, ANOVA, p=0.097, F2,21=2.61).
 There were no significant tank effects on Pcrit (nested ANOVA, p>0.05).